Triggering Code Manager with a webhook

 The webhook, described on this page, is the simplest way to trigger Code Manager.
 Custom scripts are a good alternative if you have requirements such as existing continuous integration systems, privately hosted Git repos, or custom notifications.
 See Creating custom scripts for information about writing a script to trigger Code Manager.

 Code Manager supports webhooks for GitHub, Bitbucket Server (formerly Stash), Bitbucket, and Team Foundation Server.
+The Code Manager webhook must only be used by the control repository.
+It can’t be used by any other repository (such as internal component module repositories).

-Create a Webhook
+Create a webhook

 To set up the webhook to trigger Code Manager to deploy your environments: